webshotarchive/docs/docs/tutorial-basics/create-client-credentials.md

 ### Step 5

-Save the client secret someone safe.
+Save the client secret somewhere safe.
 Once you close this dialog, you will not be able to access it again.

 ![Add User](/img/screenshots/account-add-user-5.png)